kcuilla/2020-RStudio-Table-Contest-Entry2/README.md

 2020 NFL Team Ratings & Playoff Odds:  https://rpubs.com/kcuilla/668637

-Description: Interactive data visualization displaying the NFL team ratings and playoff odds from the 2020 season.
+Interactive data visualization displaying the NFL team ratings and playoff odds from the 2020 season.
 Data is sourced from Pro-Football-Reference.com and FiveThirtyEight.com

 - Interactive plot built using the `plotly` package
 - Interactive table built using the `reactable` package